mikavilpas/yazi.nvim/README.md

 # hycov
-clients over view for hyprland plugin ,
+clients overview for hyprland plugin ,

 Welcome to fork, if you improve the hycov plugin, please let me know, I will be happy to use your fork.